Italian Americans: St. Louis

 Italian immigrants from the northern Italian region of Lombardy came to St. Louis in the late 19th century and settled in the region called The Hill.
 As the city grew, immigrants from Southern Italy settled in a different neighborhood north of Downtown St Louis.
-Professional baseball players Joe Garagiola and his boyhood friend, Yogi Berra, grew up on The Hill.
-Americans of Italian descent in St. Louis have contributed to local cuisine, i.e. Imo's Pizza and toasted ravioli.
 As of 2021 there are approximately 2,000 native born Italians living in St. Louis, few of whom live in The Hill neighborhood.
 Italians today live mostly throughout the St. Louis metropolitan region.
-The Italian Community of St. Louis (Comunita' Italiana di St. Louis), an organization which promotes the Italian language and culture, has several popular events which include Carnevale which occurs every February and Ferragosto which occurs each August.
+The Italian Community of St. Louis (Comunita' Italiana di St. Louis), an organization that promotes the Italian language and culture, has several popular events which include Carnevale which occurs every February and Ferragosto which occurs each August.
 The St. Louis Italian Language Program also exists on the Hill at Gateway Science Academy on Fyler Avenue.
+The 2005 film The Game of Their Lives is based on the true story of the 1950 U.S. soccer team, which, against all odds, beat England 1–0 in the city of Belo Horizonte, Brazil, during the 1950 FIFA World Cup.
+The story is about the family traditions and passions that shaped the players who made up this team of underdogs, a significant number of whom were from The Hill neighborhood of St. Louis.

 Los Angeles

 Los Angeles is home to the largest Italian American community in California (and on the West Coast), with 95,300 people identifying as Italian American.
 San Pedro is Los Angeles's Little Italy, which is estimated to contain some 45,000 Italian-Americans.
 Most worked as fisherman during the first half of the 20th century.
-The traditional center of Los Angeles' Italian American community, was the area north of the historic Los Angeles Plaza.
+The traditional center of Los Angeles' Italian American community was the area north of the historic Los Angeles Plaza.
 It survived somewhat intact until the construction of Los Angeles Union Station, in 1939.
 The station was built in the center of Los Angeles' Old Chinatown, displacing half of the total Chinese community.
 The Chinese were allowed to relocate to Little Italy, where they quickly outnumbered the Italian community.
 Only a few relic-businesses survive, such as San Antonio Winery (the only winery, out of 92, to survive prohibition).
 The Italian American Museum of Los Angeles opened in 2016 in the historic Italian Hall.
 Lincoln Heights, northeast of Little Italy, also was a center of the Italian-American population in Los Angeles.